sadrasabouri/Chortke/README.md

 **Numerical equation mode :**
 This mode allows you to see the numerical answer of your numerical equation.
-Fallow the samples bellow and you'll catch everything about this mode.
+Follow the samples bellow and you'll catch everything about this mode.
 ```
 = 2 + 2
 ```